-Okay, now here’s a bunch of things you can do support your black employees
+Okay, now here’s a bunch of things you can do to support your black employees

-In addition to that, there is no script they can share with you that will work in every situation where someone at your company does something racist.
-There is no template for how to respond in every instance of oppression.
+In addition, there is no script they can share with you that will work in every situation where someone at your company does something racist.
+There is no template for how to respond to every instance of oppression.